Entries are accepted beginning July 1st!

 - If trailers are not taken home, there is parking space designated in the field to the southeast of the grandstand fence for your use (signage will direct you).
 Trailers do not need to be registered at the fair office and will have no specific parking spaces.

-- Trailers can be accessed at any time by using the grandstand pit access road.
-Parking is for your convenience and is not located within the fenced in property of the fairgrounds – you are liable for your trailer/contents.
+- Trailers can be accessed at any time by using the grandstand pit access road of of CR 115/Airport Road.
+Parking is for your convenience and is not located within the fenced in property of the fairgrounds – you are liable for your trailer and contents.

 - It is important that your trailer drivers understand the traffic flow to avoid congestion: